nathan-fiscaletti/framecast/README.md

 1. Download the [Latest Version](https://github.com/nathan-fiscaletti/framecast/releases/latest) from the releases page.
 2. Install the application on your computer.

+## FAQ

+#### Why am I getting a "File is corrupted" error when I run the macOS installer?

+  - If you receive a "File is corrupted" error when trying to open the macOS installer, it is likely due to the "Quarantine" attribute being set on the file by macOS.
+This happens when the file is downloaded from the internet and can prevent you from opening the installer.

+    To fix this issue, you can remove the quarantine attribute from the file using the `xattr` command in the terminal.
+Open the terminal and run the following command:

+    ```bash
+    xattr -c /path/to/FrameCast.Setup.darwin_x64.dmg
+    ```

+    This will remove the quarantine attribute from the installer and allow you to open it.

 ## Usage

 To use FrameCast, follow these steps: